Incompatibility as a resource for programmable quantum instruments: Free Simulations of Programmable Devices

 \subsection{Free simulations of PMDs}

-Before we introduce what constitutes a free simulation of PIDs, we first recall the free simulations of PMDs in a resource theory of PMD non-simplicity~\cite{Buscemi-2020a}.
+Before we introduce what constitutes a free simulation of PIDs, we first recall the free simulations of PMDs in the resource theory of PMD nonsimplicity~\cite{Buscemi-2020a}.
 Later as we define the free simulations of PIDs, we must ensure that they reduce to the predefined simulations of PMDs when both the source PID and the target PID are PMDs.

-\begin{definition}[{\cite[Definition~3]{Buscemi-2020a}}] Let $\pd{M}\equiv\{M_{x_1|x_0}\}_{x_0,x_1}$ and $\pd{N}\equiv\{N_{y_1|y_0}\}_{y_0,y_1}$ be two PMDs.
+\begin{definition}[\cite{Buscemi-2020a}] Let $\pd{M}\equiv\{M_{x_1|x_0}\}_{x_0,x_1}$ and $\pd{N}\equiv\{N_{y_1|y_0}\}_{y_0,y_1}$ be two PMDs.
 We say that $\pd{M}$ can \textbf{freely simulate} $\pd{N}$, denoted by $\pd{M}\succcurlyeq_\abb{M}\pd{N}$, whenever there exists a quantum instrument $\ins{K}\equiv\{\m{K}_k\}_k$ and two classical channels $p\equiv\{p_{x_0,l|y_0,k}\}_{x_0,y_0,k,l}$ and $q\equiv\{q_{y_1|x_1,l}\}_{x_1,y_1,l}$ such that